EIN 27-3761788

 Program areas at The Campaign for the Fair Sentencing of Youth

 Movement building - cfsy serves as The national hub for all those working to end The practice of Sentencing Youth to die in prison.
-Cfsy prioritizes outreach to, engagement of, and leadership development, for those who are directly impacted by The policies.
-Cfsy works to achieve reforms by engaging those serving juvenile life without parole, their families, and The families of victims of violence committed by Youth.
+Cfsy prioritizes outreach, engagement, and leadership development for those who are directly impacted by The policies.
+Cfsy also works to achieve reforms by engaging those juvenile serving life without parole, their families, and The families of victims of violence committed by Youth in The process.
 This includes The incarcerated children's advocacy network ("ican"), a first-of-its-kind national network of individuals formerly incarcerated as Youth.
 These individuals are experts who demonstrate through their advocacy and public education efforts that children - even those convicted of serious crimes - can mature and become positive members of society.
 Alongside ican members, cfsy convenes and coordinates, among its partners around The country, in order to ensure all those involved in this effort have The opportunity to communicate and work together strategically toward a common goal.

 Communications - cfsy uses public education tools that include its website, social media, op/eds, and print media to strategically educate decision makers and those that influence them about The practice of Sentencing children to die in prison, and The need for age-appropriate alternatives.
 Cfsy coordinates with partner organizations to ensure a shared strategy that maximizes its impact.

-Strategic partnerships - cfsy brings diverse partners proximate to ican and other communities directly impacted by extreme Sentencing to provide The resources necessary for people who are returning home from lengthy incarceration, and their families and neighborhoods, to thrive.
-Cfsy develops partnerships that increase access to a range of relevant supports to restore communities that have been adversely impacted by The practice of extreme prison Sentencing of our Youth.
+Strategic partnerships - cfsy brings diverse partners proximate to ican and other communities directly impacted by extreme Sentencing to provide The resources necessary for people who are returning home from lengthy incarceration, and their families and neighborhoods, to enable them to thrive.
+In addition, cfsy develops partnerships that increase access to a range of relevant support to restore communities that have been adversely impacted by The practice of extreme prison Sentencing of Youth.

 Grants made by The Campaign for the Fair Sentencing of Youth